Easy to find household items for Montessori Inspired baskets for 1 year olds

 The twins have been so interactive and interested in items that we display on their Montessori inspired shelves.
 There is just something beautiful and attractive about seeing a neatly prepared environment.
 They naturally make their way to the shelves to explore and interact with the items set up.
 Even though I don’t get enough time to rotate the items on the shelves as often as I would like, the babies continue to explore their baskets in different ways.
 On the most part, we setup our Montessori environment with items we have around the house and I really like to put emphasis on the practical life aspect of it for all the kids.
 So, if your family, like ours, prefers to work with what you have at home rather than invest or replace existing items around the house, know that it is possible to do so, especially for the materials used between the ages of 0 to 3 years old.

 The baskets below were put together by big brother when the babies were about 6 to 9 months old.
+They are often referred to as discovery or treasure baskets.
 He was really excited to pick various toys which we had around the house and sort them into the baskets.
 During this time the babies were very much into putting things in and taking things out of the basket.
 Big brother enjoyed reciting the different colors to the babies and asking them to put the items in their respective baskets.
 It was a fun, easy activity for both age groups.

 PicMonkey Collage Babies Winter 2017 Shelf 1 with watermark